gigwegbe/vlm-on-rubik-pi/README.md

-# Visual Language Model on Rubik-pi
+# Visual Language Model on Rubik-Pi

+- Installation of requirements
+- Download the model
+- Start the inference engine
+- Start the application